blueOkiris/nabd/README.md

 ## Description

-A simple esoteric programming language.
+A simple, functional, esoteric programming language.
+The name is an acronym standing for "Not A Brainf\*\*k Derivative"

 Code is organized into modules and the module file directories can be passed into the compiler with `-I<folder name>` like headers in gcc.